The natural package

 pre-specified values of tuning parameters.
 In particular, the function

-vector of independent standard normals.
-We show in the following example
+an n-dimensional vector of independent standard normals.
+We show in the

-that both of them give close estimates of the true error variance.
-For
+following example that both of them give close estimates of the true

-completeness of the comparison, we also include the outputs of
+error variance.
+For completeness of the comparison, we also include the

 err_o_mat <- matrix(NA, nrow = nsim, ncol = 6)